OFFICIAL WEBSITE OF THE VIRGINIA MOSQUITO CONTROL ASSOCIATION

 3rd place: $200

 Top 5 posters will receive free registration to the 2022 VMCA Annual Conference as well as VMCA Student Membership.
-Top 3 posters may have the opportunity to present at the 2023 VMCA Annual Conference (virtually or in-person).
+Top 3 posters may have the opportunity to present their research at the 2023 VMCA Annual Conference on February 15, 2023 (virtually or in-person).

 Judges will grade posters based on the sections set forth in the 2022-2023 Judge's Evaluation Form for Student Competition.